FeliciaMarlove/the-information-hoarder/_content/photography/basics.md

 ---
-layout: post
+layout: page
 title: "Basics"
 category: "Photography"
 ---

 # Photography basics

-Also see Exposure triangle
+💡Also see Exposure triangle

 ## Aperture fx.x
 A small number = a big aperture.
 The smaller the number, the more light comes in.
 If there's a lot of natural light, we don't need a big aperture (eg f/16 for pictures in bright sun).
 If there isn't much light, we need a big aperture (eg f/4 for pictures at dawn).